jingxiangmo/website/src/content/posts/interests.md

 Endurance sports help me think and figure out who I am.
 Extreme sports help me overcome fears.
 I’ve run a full marathon and multiple half marathons, skydiving from 13,000ft, skied through forests, rock bouldered on walls, and dived in oceans.

+## Community Building
+> "If You want to Walk Fast, Walk alone.
+But if you want to Walk far, walk together"
+> -- Ratan Tata

+I've been building various communities for meeting people interested in software, robotics, chess, traveling, and etc. The few major communities I created have a combined 1200+ people.

 ## Electronics
 ![](https://cln.sh/QJhVYqbr/download)